ssppkenny/ocaml_ll2ml3/README.md

-# ocaml_ll2ml3
+# Utility to convert cue with flac to tracks
-utility to split flac with cue to tracks
+Using shntool as dynamic library and ocaml-ffmpeg to split flac with cue to tracks.